 Many leading projects and tokens in the first 10 rankings also took a significant hit that left users wondering if the market would ever recover.

 The unfortunate reality about the pre-Merge market structure is that most cryptocurrencies in the industry were disproportionately pegged to the volatility of Bitcoin.
-The consequence is that whatever affects Bitcoin, also takes a heavy toll on other tokens.
-And Bitcoin was notoriously known to be Volatile.
+The consequence is that whatever affects Bitcoin also takes a heavy toll on other tokens.
+And bitcoin was notorious for its volatility.

 Here is the summary of what happened to the market: